 These fishes appear less like sharks than do the acanthodians, with a greater variation in body form.
 Furthermore, there are less-obvious characteristics that changed through this series; see Coates et al (2018) for details.
 These authors conclude that Gladbachus displays “morphological incongruence with its phylogenetic position”, from which they suggest that the early stem-Chondrichthyes probably had greater morphological disparity than that seen in the limited pre-Devonian fossil record of the stem group.

-The transition from the stem-Chondrichthyes to the crown-Chondrichthyes, illustrated partially by the fossils in Figures 2 and 3, took place over a period of at least 47 million years, from the Early Silurian to the Middle Devonian (Figure 1).
-However, the highest rate of appearance of new species occurred during the Early Devonian, as illustrated below:
+The transition from the stem-Chondrichthyes to the crown-Chondrichthyes, illustrated partially by the fossils in Figures 2, 3 and 4, took place over a period of at least 47 million years, from the Early Silurian to the Middle Devonian (Figure 1).

 References